-The Institution will incorporate, as part of a written agreement with a subrecipient, terms that establish whether the FCOI policy of the awardee Institution or that of the subrecipient will apply to subrecipient Investigators and include time periods to meet disclosure and/or FCOI reporting requirements.
-Subrecipient Institutions who rely on their FCOI policy must report identified Financial Conflicts of Interest to the awardee Institution in sufficient time to allow the awardee Institution to report the FCOI to the NIH to meet its reporting obligations.
+The Institution will incorporate, as part of a written agreement with a subrecipient, terms that establish whether the FCOI policy of the recipient Institution or that of the subrecipient will apply to subrecipient Investigators and include time periods to meet disclosure and/or FCOI reporting requirements.
+Subrecipient Institutions who rely on their FCOI policy must report identified FCOIs to the recipient Institution in sufficient time to allow the recipient Institution to report the FCOI to NIH to meet its reporting obligations.
 (See Consortium Agreements, 15.2.1 Written Agreement.)

-The Institution will make certain information available concerning identified FCOI held by senior/key personnel as defined in the regulation via a publicly accessible Web site or by a written response to any requestor within five business days of a request, and update such information as specified in the regulation.
+The Institution will make certain information available concerning identified FCOI held by senior/key personnel as defined in the regulation via a publicly accessible web site or by a written response to any requestor within five business days of a request and update such information as specified in the regulation.

-Each Institution shall maintain an up-to-date, written, enforced policy on financial conflicts of interest that complies with the regulation, and make the policy available via a publicly accessible Web site.
+Each Institution shall maintain an up-to-date, written, enforced policy on FCOI that complies with the regulation, and make the policy available via a publicly accessible web site.
 NIH funded recipients are required to submit their publicly accessible FCOI policy to NIH via the eRA Commons Institution Profile (IPF) Module (IPF Module).
 The information is provided on an institutional level as part of an institution's IPF, rather than on a grant-specific level, so it is not necessary to submit the FCOI policy with each grant application.